 Climate Active is Australia's collective initiative for climate action.
 Driven by members and activated by consumers, it is the only Government backed program to enable all levels of Australian society to work together to reduce carbon emissions.
 Further information is available at www.climateactive.org.au.

-The Products & Services Standard is developed and administered by the Australian Government Department of Industry, Science, Energy and Resources.
+The Products & Services Standard is developed and administered by the Australian Government Department of the Environment and Energy.

 Box 1: Categories of the Climate Active Carbon Neutral Standard